 To be clear, I do not suggest you break or ignore applicable laws like evidence codes, codes of civil procedure, and rules of court.
 I advance the premise that if you and your spouse are people of integrity, you can reach agreements without relying upon, and in fact, in spite of the divorce laws.
 I did it; hundreds of my clients have done it, and if you do it too, you may save yourselves thousands in legal fees, months of negotiations, and a lifetime of regret.

 Not feeling smart or brave enough or too overwhelmed to take the helm?
 My Soul-Centered Coaching programs are designed intentionally for you; to help you get the lay of the land, map your journey, and provide a step-by-step strategy for navigating foreign and potentially treacherous seas into safe harbor.
 Schedule a complimentary coaching session now.

-*Marital settlement agreements in California must, like you, be conscionable, and child custody and child support agreements are always subject to the court’s jurisdiction.
+*Marital settlement agreements in California must, like you, be conscionable, and child custody and child support agreements are always subject to the court’s jurisdiction and modification.
 If you’re not a California resident, please review your state or country’s laws to determine which you must satisfy and those you may ignore.